@ Dr Sarah J. Buckley 2005 www.sarahbuckley.com

 At other times, it was more psychic, and I found myself heading for the laundry tub, where we usually eliminated, without really thinking.
 When I was distracted, or delayed acting on my hunch, I usually got peed on.
 (However, she very seldom peed on me when I carried her in a sling) Her signal for poop was usually few farts, or sometimes she’d even pull off the breast as a means of signalling that she needed to go.
 She didn’t want to sit in her own poop!

 In her first year, we used the laundry tub by preference.
 I’d hold her upright by her thighs, with her back resting on my belly.
 A small sandpit-type bucket with a conveniently concave lip was also useful; I’d sit and hold it between my thighs, supporting Maia above it.
-The blue bucket- now a family icon- has been very well travelled, and also came into its own at night later on- see below.
+The blue bucket- which became a family icon- has been very well travelled, and also came into its own at night later on- see below.
 As she got older and heavier, I found that sitting her on the toilet in front of me worked well- sometimes we’d have a ‘double pee’, which was always successful if nothing else worked!
 Along with the position, I cued her with my ‘psss’ noise, and sometimes at the tub, when she was slow to start, I’d run some water as well.

 After 3 months or so of doing this, I became more sure of my interpretation and I would sometimes gently persist, even when she was reluctant, and usually she’d eliminate.
 However it’s a fine line, and it’s vital to have cooperation, and not a battle of wills, which can sometimes develop around ‘toileting’.
 EC is a dance of togetherness that develops, as with breastfeeding, from love and respect for each other.

 On a practical level, I used diapers/nappies when we were out and about (I love those Weenies pilchers!), and peed her as much as I could, but I didn’t expect to be perfect in these, or any, circumstances.
 We used toilets or took the bucket (or a plastic container with a tight lid) in the car.
 When we missed a pee, my reaction was just, “Oh well, missed that one.”
 On hot days, I would lay a flat cloth diaper/nappy on the car seat.
 If it wasn’t convenient to stop, I’d say to her, “Oh, Maia, you’ll have to pee in the nappy, and I’ll change it as soon as we stop.”
 Maia didn’t like to be disturbed at night in the early months, so I’d lie her on an absorbent cotton rug and just let her pee.
 I changed this whenever I woke up.
-(I also had a hot-washed woolen blanket underneath, to protect the mattress.)
+(I also had a hot-washed woollen blanket underneath as a waterproof protection for the mattress.)
 Or I’d wrap a cloth diaper/nappy loosely around her bum and change it when wet.
 I found that, as with naps, she usually peed on awaking and then nursed.

 Around 6 to 7 months, Maia went ‘on strike’, coinciding with teething and beginning to crawl.
 She stopped signaling clearly and at times actively resisted being peed.
 I took it gently, offering opportunities to eliminate when it felt right and not getting upset when, after refusing to go in the laundry tub, she went on the floor.
 Even on bad days, though, we still had most poops in a bowl, bucket or the toilet.